 The canteen contains several pieces, including a wine-taster, a cruet, a teaspoon and marrow scoop, a corkscrew, a nutmeg grater and a knife and fork.

-Charles Edward Stewart, or Bonnie Prince Charlie as he became known, was born in Rome in 1720.
+Charles Edward Stuart, or Bonnie Prince Charlie as he became known, was born in Rome in 1720.
 He was the grandson of the deposed Catholic King James VII and II who had fled to France from the Protestant William of Orange's invading army in 1688, and soon became the focus of the Jacobite cause to reclaim the throne.
 Personable and energetic, he was initially an ideal figurehead.
 To the British government, however, he was the Young Pretender, a rebel insurgent.

 In 1745, Charles sailed from France to Scotland and travelled to the Highlands to raise the Scottish clans in rebellion against the British monarch George II.
-His plan was to make his father, James Stewart, the Old Pretender, king.
+His plan was to make his father, James Stuart, the Old Pretender, king.

 The outer case of the travelling canteen is decorated with the three-feathered badge of the Prince of Wales, while the lid is chased with bands of linked thistles and a figure of St Andrew surrounded by the motto ‘Nemo Me Impune Lacesset’, all representing the collar and badge of the Most Nobel Order of the Thistle.
 In Jacobite eyes, Prince Charles was created Prince of Wales on his birth in 1720, and was made a Knight of the Thistle shortly after.